US: Two teenage boys shot dead while getting thanksgiving groceries from car in Houston, probe on

 Another instance of shooting in the US has been reported.
 Two teenage boys were reportedly killed in the early morning hours of Thanksgiving in Houston.

-The police department is currently investigating to find what led up to a double shooting in the city.
 When the police officers arrived, they found a 17-year-old and an 18-year-old boy shot.
+The Houston Police tweeted giving details on the incident.

 Also read | Virginia Walmart shooter was manager who 'fired wildly' around the break room, motive unknown